 Dr. Wakefield-Scurr’s research has shown that breast movement significantly impacts comfort, running economy, and pace.
 For instance, if you run a marathon and your chest is unsupported, your breasts can end up running an extra four miles!
 During activity, the breasts move in a figure-eight-like pattern, not just up and down, but side to side and in and out.

-Cooper’s ligaments function as a sort of fibrous webbing that attaches to the pectoral muscles and supports the breast tissue and mammary glands.
+Cooper’s ligaments function as a fibrous webbing that attaches to the pectoral muscles and supports the breast tissue and mammary glands.
 However, this support is limited to static situations, like when our breasts remain up on our chest wall when we are just sitting around.
 They don’t provide any meaningful support during activity.
-They also stretch over time, and their support diminishes, a phenomenon many of us are quite aware of!
+They also stretch over time, and their support diminishes, a phenomenon many of us are pretty aware of!

 Thus, a high-quality, supportive sports bra is imperative to support delicate tissues, keep us comfortable, and improve our running performance mile after mile.
 While different body types and breast sizes require different styles of sports bras, many members of our testing team chose Athleta’s Ultimate Bra as the best sports bra for running.